 A series of seminars was arranged and a collaborative workshop was delivered at the V&A’s “Future Museums: Play and Design” conference on 19 November 2019.
 This film documents a conversation between the three experts who share some of the commonalities and unique aspects of the three approaches.

-Barbara Isaacs Lecture at the V&A Museum of Childhood, October 2019
+Barbara Isaacs Lecture at the V&A Museum of Childhood (recorded October 2019)

 Barbara Isaacs in conversation with staff of the V&A Museum of Childhood

-Janni Nicol Lecture at the V&A Museum of Childhood, October 2019
+Janni Nicol Lecture at the V&A Museum of Childhood (recorded October 2019)

 Janni Nicol in conversation with staff of the V&A Museum of Childhood.

-Tina Bruce Lecture at the V&A Museum of Childhood, October 2019
+Tina Bruce Lecture at the V&A Museum of Childhood (recorded October 2019)

 Tina Bruce in conversation with staff of the V&A Museum of Childhood.

-"No Matter the Question the Answer is Relationships" October 2019
+Froebel Trust Annual Lecture 2019: 'No Matter the Question the Answer is Relationships' (recorded October 2019)

 The Froebel Trust was delighted to welcome John Carnochan to deliver our 2019 Lecture.